-According to the report, most land regions are experiencing greater warming than the global average, while most ocean regions are warming at a slower rate.
 Depending on the temperature dataset considered, 20–40 percent of the global human population live in regions that have already experienced warming of more than 1.5°C above pre-industrial levels.
 Human influence on global warming and climate change has been the dominant cause of observed warming since the mid-20th century.

 Even the U.S. Department of Defense considers climate change as a significant security threat.
 Climate impacts, including chronic flooding, drought and wildfires, will require increased maintenance and repair at U.S. military sites now and over the next 20 years.
 The DoD report also clearly recognizes the global nature of the challenges, including growing risks of climate-related humanitarian crises and the need for disaster relief.

 So, why do we have such a leadership vacuum on Capitol Hill?

 According to the Union of Concerned Scientists, policies incentivizing investment in renewables would create three times as many jobs as industries producing electricity from fossil fuels, while boosting local tax revenues.
 Baines said renewables are a small portion of the overall energy sector in the U.S. today.
 But clean-energy jobs already outnumber fossil-fuel jobs.